Maximal subgroups of non-torsion Grigorchuk-Gupta-Sidki groups: Prodense subgroups

 We recall that a subgroup $H$ of $G$ is \textit{prodense} if $G = NH$ for every non-trivial normal subgroup $N$ of~$G$.
 Let $G$ be a finitely generated group such that every proper quotient of~$G$ has maximal subgroups only of finite index.
 Then by~\cite[Prop.~2.21]{Francoeur-paper}, every maximal subgroup of infinite index in $G$ is prodense and every proper prodense subgroup is contained in a maximal subgroup of infinite index.

 We now recall a key result concerning prodense subgroups of weakly branch groups. \begin{proposition}\cite[Lem.~3.1 and Thm.~3.3]{Francoeur-paper} Let $T$ be a spherically homogeneous rooted tree and~$G$ a weakly branch group acting on~$T$.
 Suppose that every proper quotient of~$G$ has maximal subgroups only of finite index.
 If $H$ is a prodense subgroup of~$G$, then $H_u$ is a prodense subgroup of $G_u$, for every vertex~$u$ of~$T$.
-Furthermore, if $M<G$ is a maximal subgroup of~$G$ of infinite index, then $M_u$ is a maximal subgroup of~$G_u$, for every vertex~$u$ of~$T$. \end{proposition}
+Furthermore, if $M<G$ is a proper subgroup, then $M_u<G_u$ is a proper subgroup, and if $M<G$ is a maximal subgroup of~$G$ of infinite index, then $M_u$ is a maximal subgroup of~$G_u$, for every vertex~$u$ of~$T$. \end{proposition}

 Note that every proper quotient of a branch GGS-group has maximal subgroups only of finite index, since proper quotients of branch groups are virtually abelian; cf.~\cite[Prop.~2.22]{Francoeur-paper}.
 This, and Proposition~\ref{pro:virtually-nilpotent}, allows us to use the above proposition to show that non-torsion GGS-groups~$G$ do not possess proper prodense subgroups: for a prodense subgroup $M$ of $G$, we will show that there exists a vertex $u$ of $T$ such that $M_u=G$.
 This then shows that $M$ is not proper.